raystack/optimus/README.md

 Available Commands:
-  backup      Backup a resource and its downstream completion  generate the autocompletion script for the specified shell config      Manage optimus configuration required to deploy specifications deploy      Deploy current optimus project to server extension   Operate with extension help        Help about any command job         Interact with schedulable Job replay      Re-running jobs in order to update data for older dates/partitions resource    Interact with data resource serve       Starts optimus service version     Print the client version information
+  backup      Backup a resource and its downstream completion  Generate the autocompletion script for the specified shell extension   Operate with extension help        Help about any command init        Interactively initialize Optimus client config job         Interact with schedulable Job migration   Command to do migration activity namespace   Commands that will let the user to operate on namespace playground  Play around with some Optimus features plugin      Manage plugins project     Commands that will let the user to operate on project resource    Interact with data resource secret      Manage secrets to be used in jobs scheduler   Scheduled/run job related functions serve       Starts optimus service version     Print the client version information

 Flags:
   -h, --help       help for optimus
       --no-color   Disable colored output

-Additional help topics:
-  optimus validate check if specifications are valid for deployment

 Use "optimus [command] --help" for more information about a command.
 ```